-Christopher Hahnhas performed as a solo and collaborative artist throughout North America and Europe.
-He has been featured in recital at Carnegie Hall—Weill Recital Hall, The Music Gallery in Toronto, the Methow Valley Chamber Music Festival, the National Saxophone Conference at Northwestern University, and the International Horn Competition of America.
+Dr. Christopher Hahnmaintains a multifaceted career as pianist, adjudicator, clinician and author.
+He has been featured as a solo and collaborative artist throughout North America and Europe.
+He has performed in recital at Carnegie Hall—Weill Recital Hall, The Music Gallery in Toronto, the Haydnsaal in Eisenstadt, Austria, the Methow Valley Chamber Music Festival, the National Saxophone Conference at Northwestern University, and the International Horn Competition of America.
 He has had the honor of performing for the Archbishop Desmond Tutu with the Metropolitan Opera’s Leona Mitchell, and has also performed with such recognized artists as flutist Christina Jennings, trumpet/piano virtuoso Guy Few, pianist Lydia Brown, violinists Timothy Fain and Eugenia Choi, cellist Amit Peled, and Russian dissident poet, Evgeny Yevtushenko.
 He has collaborated with composers David Maslanka, Libby Larsen, and Samuel Adler.

 The CanAm Piano Duo is frequently engaged to present recitals, master classes and workshops in the United States, Canada and Europe, including the MTNA National Conference, the World Piano Conference in Serbia, and the Classical Music Festival in Eisenstadt, Austria.
 They are also extensively involved in music education and have been recognized for their motivating programs for students of all ages.
 The Duo will release a book with Alfred Music Publishing in 2015 entitled The Pianist’s Guide to Standard Performance and Teaching Concertos.
 Visit them at www.canampianoduo.com for more information.